marcinkazmierkiewicz/device-repair-intake-automation/README.md

-Device Repair Intake – Process Automation Concept
+# Device Repair Intake – Automation Concept

-This project explores how a small repair service could organise incoming repair requests using automation.
+This project explores how a small repair service could organise incoming repair requests using workflow automation.

-Concept
-A request submitted by a customer is captured automatically and added to a list where it can be tracked and prioritised.

-Objectives
-• Improve organisation of repair jobs
-• Reduce manual tracking
-• Ensure requests are not missed

-Learning focus
+## Example Scenario
+A customer submits a repair request.

-• Automation triggers
+Automation could:
-• Data organisation
+1. Capture the request
+2. Store the details
+3. Notify the technician
+4. Track repair status

+## Why This Project
+Working with device repairs made me realise how useful automation could be for organising work and reducing manual tracking.

+## Learning Focus
-• Workflow thinking
+- Workflow automation
+- Process improvement
+- Practical use cases